IndigoBeetle/KwyllDocs/docs/logic/nodes/controller.md

 Mode
 : Define the mode of operation between *Pressed*, *Released*, *Just Pressed* and *Just Released*.
-See the description of the node operation for an explanation of the difference between the modes.
+See above for an explanation of the difference between the modes.